-Approved by the ACRL Board of Directors during the ALA Annual Conference, June 2016.
+Originally approved by the ACRL Board of Directors during the ALA Annual Conference, June 2016.
+Revision approved by the ACRL Board of Directors, April 2019.

 Other ACRL guidelines, standards, and frameworks